lux-sp4rk/bloodwork-vn/docs/manuscript.md

 Dozens of search results filled the screen: wildlife blogs, university articles, a local birding forum.
 Then, at the bottom corner of the page, a chat window opened.

 Chatbot: Hello, Rachel.
 Would you like to know about crows?
+(Oh, yes, yes, yes)(You're not the first to ask)(Or the last)

 Her breath caught.
 It had used her name.
 Probably cookies, personalization, she told herself.
 She swallowed and typed anyway.
 Rachel: What are crows?

 The reply came slow, deliberate, as if each word was being hammered out on an old typewriter instead of the quickfire response of an AI:

-Chatbot: We are angels of death (we are the flock circling the sun) (we are the whisper in your teeth) (we are many).
+Chatbot: We are angels of death (we are the flock circling the sun) (we are the whisper in your teeth) (we are many)(we are one).

 Rachel stared.
 Her skin prickled cold.